top of page

 On Cole Mountain, a simple whistle isn't a song.
 It’s a warning to hide.

 Arrested and put on trial for murder, Carrie Beth faces many in a community that would rather protect a violent tradition than a woman's life.
 But the secrets of the cove are finally being revealed.
-As her daughters; Crissy Lee, Sammie Lou, Jessie El, and Jenny May, stand by her side, a decades-old cycle of violence begins to claw its way into the light.

-Yankee Doodle Daddy is a gripping, historical thriller set in the untouched coves of 1940’s Appalachia, that sheds light on the heavy cost of secrets and the relentless power of a family determined to turn a house of fear into a home of hope
+The debut novel, book one of the Cole Family Saga, Yankee Doodle Daddy is a gripping, historical thriller set in the untouched coves of mid-century Appalachia, that sheds light on the heavy cost of secrets and the relentless power of a family determined to turn a house of fear into a home of hope.

 Reminiscent of the voices from Rick Bragg in All Over But the Shoutin',